Collection Tips & FAQs

 I have questions regarding my last invoice.
 Is there someone who can help me?

 It’s important to us that our customers understand their invoices and correct any mistakes as soon as possible.
-Please contact us with your questions.
+Contact us with your questions.

 How do I dispose of electronic waste, motor oil/filters, paint, fluorescent bulbs, pesticides, expired medications, and other hazardous items?